Success! TRAVEL24 has been applied to your cart.

 In short, science hasn't confirmed that this natural remedy could combat flaky skin, dandruff symptoms, or scalp conditions in general.
 But you may still wish to give it a go based on anecdotal evidence.

-How To Use Apple Cider Vinegar As Seborrheic Dermatitis & Dandruff Treatment
+How To Use Apple Cider Vinegar to Manage Seborrheic Dermatitis & Dandruff

 There are several ways you can use this natural remedy.
 Firstly, it is essential that you dilute the apple cider vinegar before applying it topically to any part of your body, as there have been reports of it causing a chemical burn.